Amozaya/rock-paper-scissors/README.md

 ## Features

-This section is describing all the existing features available on the website
+This section is describing all the existing features available on the page

 * **Heading**

--A simple heading greating the user to the game of "Rock Paper Scissors Lizzard Spoke"
+-A simple heading greating user to the game of "Rock Paper Scissors Lizzard Spok"

 -This section will welcome the player and tell them the name of the game